years with Cynthia-Reeves: 14

 Curator Lisa Russell writes, “Lloyd Martin’s reductive abstractions speak to the essential nature of painting and form…The interplay of elements is like echoes that resonate and leave one with a feeling of suspended time.
 Contemplative in nature, these eloquent paintings act as meditations, eliciting both visceral and cerebral responses.”

-In his monumental triptych, Large Alloy (2013), the painting’s sheer size offers viewers an immersive experience, an invitation into Martin’s world.
+His recent exhibition at the gallery’s venue on the MASS MoCA campus included a monumental oil on canvas triptych, Large Alloy (2013).
+The painting’s sheer size offers viewers an immersive experience, an invitation into Martin’s world.
 The work presents like a visual, secular meditation, encouraging viewers to quiet their minds and take in the movement of Martin’s bands of color.

 I’ve approached this triptych format a number of times over the years.
 Earlier, it was a way to extend or add to an image that was developing in my studio explorations.
-As with collage it enabled un-predictable possibilities.
-With this composition, the three panel format was a way to extend the horizontal rhythms scanning across the surface.
+As with collage it enabled unpredictable possibilities.
+With this composition, the three-panel format was a way to extend the horizontal rhythms scanning across the surface.
 I decided to use a taller center panel which added a vertical thrust and acts as a foil to the left right motion.
-I am also pleased with the added reading that the painting can reference northern renaissance altarpieces as well as contemporary art history’s use of large scale to engage the body (viewer). –Lloyd Martin
+I am also pleased with the added reading that the painting can reference northern renaissance altarpieces as well as contemporary art history’s use of large scale to engage the body (viewer).